Insights

 • Does it maintain context across channels, or does every conversation start from scratch?

 A tool that answers generic questions cheaply is not the same as one that resolves your specific product issues accurately.
-You can read more about what good training actually looks like in this breakdown of how to train an AI agent on your data.
+You can read more about what good training looks like in this breakdown of how to train an AI Agent on your data.

 How to Evaluate AI Customer Support Pricing Honestly